Israel–Syria relations: Economic relations

 There have been virtually no economic relations between the two countries since the creation of the state of Israel, and a limited movement of people across the border.
 Syria continues to be an active participant in the Arab boycott of Israel.

 As an exception, since 2004 Syria has accepted apples from the Israeli-occupied Golan Heights through the Quneitra crossing.
 In 2010, Syria accepted some 10,000 tons of apples grown by Druze farmers in the Golan Heights.
 Israeli minister Ayoub Kara called for an agreement with Syria over the supply of water to towns in the Golan Heights.
 Today, 10% of water in the Druze town of Majdal Shams is supplied by Syria, from the Ein al-Toufah spring.
 This arrangement has been in place for 25 years.

 Tourism and cultural exchange

 In 2010, the Israeli government authorized a pilgrimage to Syria by a group of 300 Druze citizens of Israel interested in visiting religious sites there.
-A group of dancers from five Druze villages in Israel was sent to Aleppo to perform in a dabka competition.
-Civilians are permitted to cross the border at Quneitra for university studies and marriage.
+A group of dancers from five Druze villages in the occupied Golan Heights travelled to Aleppo to perform in a dabka competition.
+Civilians are permitted to cross the ceasefire line at Quneitra for university studies and marriage.
 Syrian citizens of the Golan are entitled to free tuition, books and lodging.
 Since 1993, 67 Syrian brides have crossed into the Golan Heights and 11 brides from Golan have crossed into Syria.